-Every time I load up Bloodborne I am reminded of the awesome amount of originality and creativeness that just emanates from this game and the armor and clothing designs are no different.
-The Choir Set is a perfect example of that off-putting and creepy, yet curious and intriguing style that is the art of Bloodborne.
+Every time I load up Bloodborne I am reminded of the incredible amount of originality and creativeness that just emanates from this game and the armor and clothing designs are no different.
+The Choir Set is a perfect example of that off-putting and creepy yet curious and intriguing style that is the art of Bloodborne.

 At least they didn’t do what the School of Mensis did and put literal eyes inside their own skulls… that’s the wrong kind of insight.

-Anyhow, this set is considered to be a good one because it is decent all the way around, excluding Frenzy resistance.
-To get it simply climb the ladder to Upper Cathedral Ward after defeating Rom the Vacuous Spider and you should find it there without much trouble.
+Anyhow, this set is considered to be a good one because it is decent all the way around, excluding Frenzy’s resistance.
+To get it, simply climb the ladder to Upper Cathedral Ward after defeating Rom the Vacuous Spider, and you should find it there without much trouble.

 Time flies when you’re having fun…

-That isn’t the only purpose it serves though as it can also be a little unsettling for players you might invade to see a saw-wielding bird-man running toward them with the intent to kill.
-Many PVP players will wear this set for the awesomeness of it and for the extra challenge.
+That isn’t the only purpose it serves, though, as it can also be a little unsettling for players you might invade to see a saw-wielding bird-man running toward them with the intent to kill.
+Many PVP players will wear this set for the awesomeness of it and the extra challenge.

-As far as the stats of the set goes, it is high against Physical and Blood attacks, but low against most other types.
-Interestingly, the head piece has a higher amount of Frenzy resistance than the Ashen Hunters so it may be worth it to switch it out for that in specific cases.
+As far as the set’s stats go, it is high against Physical and Blood attacks but low against most other types.
+Interestingly, the headpiece has more Frenzy resistance than the Ashen Hunters, so it may be worth switching it out for that in specific cases.

-To get the Crowfeather Set simply buy it from the bath messengers after completing Eileen the Crow’s fairly long and complex string of quests or if you are a heartless monster you can just kill her and be done with it.
+To get the Crowfeather Set, simply buy it from the bath messengers after completing Eileen the Crow’s relatively long and complex string of quests, or if you are a heartless monster, you can just kill her and be done with it.

 Try not to lose your head…

-This is another “Fashion Souls” set to be sure, but the Executioner Set offers a bit more in the way of protection than the aforementioned Crowfeather Set.
-It offers high protection against both Arcane and Bolt damage and has enough Physical defense to make it worth keeping on for longer periods of time.
+This is another “Fashion Souls” set to be sure, but the Executioner Set offers a bit more in the way of protection than the Crowfeather mentioned above Set.
+It offers high protection against both Arcane and Bolt damage and has enough Physical defense to make it worth keeping on for more extended periods of time.

-To find everything but the headpiece simply travel to Cainhurst Castle and you will find it on a corpse inside.
+To find everything but the headpiece, simply travel to Cainhurst Castle, and you will find it on a corpse inside.
 The headpiece, known as the Gold Ardeo, is a bit trickier to obtain.
-You must find an NPC named Alfred early on in the game and complete his quests until you can give him the Cainhurst Castle Summons located in the throne room of Cainhurst Castle.
+You must find an NPC named Alfred early on in the game and complete his quests until you can give him the Cainhurst Castle Summons in the throne room of Cainhurst Castle.

 My dad is better than your dad…

-It has good resistances and defenses in all categories and really doesn’t have any weaknesses other than not being strong enough for late game foes.
+It has good resistances and defenses in all categories and doesn’t have any weaknesses other than not being strong enough for late-game foes.
 It also showcases the highest Poison resistance in the entire game by far, which is a real lifesaver against that roadblock of a boss, the Blood Starved Beast.

 People are dying to get in there…

-Lastly let us take a look at, in my opinion, by far the strangest looking set in entire game.
-To me it definitely gives off a Crimson Set vibe from the original Dark Souls, but with its own freakishly horrific, Bloodborne take.
+Lastly, let us take a look at, in my opinion, by far the strangest-looking set in the entire game.
+To me, it gives off a Crimson Set vibe from the original Dark Souls, but with its freakishly horrific, Bloodborne take.

-It is also similar not just in appearance to the Crimson Set, but also in functionality as it serves as an all-around great defense against Arcane attacks as well as other elements with very low Physical resistance.
-I have often wondered how purposeful the mimicked look and function of this set was supposed to be.
+It is similar not just in appearance to the Crimson Set but also in functionality as it serves as an all-around great defense against Arcane attacks and other elements with meager Physical resistance.
+I have often wondered how purposeful this set’s mimicked look and function was supposed to be.

 Such is also the case of the sudden and unusual appearance of the knockoff “Moonlight Greatsword” in the DLC.

-You can find the Graveguard Set in the Forbidden Woods off the beaten path and past a tough jump on the left hand edge of the largest area.
-On the off-chance that you are as afraid of snakes (and/ or snake-men and bundles of snakes) as I am then you will probably spend a lot of time running for your life instead of exploring.
-Don’t let that keep you from finding this great set though, as it is one you want to have.
+You can find the Graveguard Set in the Forbidden Woods off the beaten path and past a challenging jump on the left-hand edge of the most significant area.
+On the off-chance that you are as afraid of snakes (and/ or snake-men and bundles of snakes) as I am, then you will probably spend a lot of time running for your life instead of exploring.
+Don’t let that keep you from finding this great set, though, as it is one you want to have.

-Bloodborne is a game that requires a great amount of knowledge in regards to its systems, stats, and mechanics in order to have am easier time and the topic of its armors is no different.
-Pay attention to everything as you play through these games, even what you believe can’t possibly be important.
+Bloodborne is a game that requires a significant amount of knowledge regarding its systems, stats, and mechanics to have an easier time and the topic of its armor is no different.
+Pay attention to everything as you play through these games, even what you believe can’t possibly be essential.
 You never know what secrets you might uncover or what information you might learn from having an inquisitive mind.

-Bloodborne is a masterpiece in almost every way and in my opinion is the most cohesive and complete experience that From Software has ever made.
-Its level and creature design, combat system, music, and lore all command your attention and leave you wishing that it had never ended.
+Bloodborne is a masterpiece in almost every way and, in my opinion, is the most cohesive and complete experience that From Software has ever made.
+It’s level, creature design, combat system, music, and lore command your attention and leaves you wishing it had never ended.
 I cannot speak enough about the quality and effort that every ounce of this brilliant game is dripping with.

-I hope that you have enjoyed this small amount of “insight ” into the structure and layout of Bloodborne’s armor system as well as my picks for the best armors to choose from in the game.
-It is my hope that this article has helped you in some way to make your travels through Yharnam and beyond a bit more pleasant and rewarding experience.
+I hope you have enjoyed this small amount of “insight ” into the structure and layout of Bloodborne’s armor system and my picks for the best armor to choose from in the game.
+I hope that this article has helped you in some way to make your travels through Yharnam and beyond a bit more pleasant and rewarding experience.